 Outreach at GPMC – A Hands-On Ministry

 The Outreach Ministry at GPMC is open to all members and we encourage every member to find a way to participate.
-We always offer at least three ways to participate in a hands-on opportunity every month.
+Our goal is to offer at least three ways to participate in a hands-on opportunity every month.

-#4 Something different every month.
+#3 Something different every month.
 Sometimes more than one event.
 Sometimes we will call for a LOT of commitment, for example, going to Kentucky, or Cuba for a week of mission.
 Sometimes we will call for a LOT of members to take on a small commitment, such packing food for Kids Against Hunger, or making one dinner, serving one shift, donating a hygiene kit or a coat, when we host the homeless during Shelter Week.
 For some events we’ll need your strength, as when we ask members to walk three miles for the CROP Walk.
 For other events we’ll need your mind, for example, tutoring an adult or reading to a child.
-Sometimes we need talent, like a volunteer to sing or entertain during Shelter week.
+Sometimes we need talent, like a volunteer to sing or entertain during Shelter week or speak with passion on behalf of a partner organization.
+Sometimes we even want your “stuff” such as school supplies or tools for our mission trip or donations for flood relief.
 And, always, we need your prayers.

 Why do we plan so many events?
 Because we want every member to know the joy of service to others.